 I have to say that I’m all for this type of work flexibility.
 When it comes down to it, getting the job done is all that matters.

-How many times have you heard a colleague complain (or brag) about the number of hours they put into their job?
+How many times have you heard a colleague complain (or brag) about the number of hours they logged into their job or HR and payroll software?
 Yet you see them socializing during work hours, and they don’t produce quality results.

 You shouldn’t have to feel guilty about leaving the office on time, or even early, if you are a high achiever in your workplace.